How to sketch a learning algorithm: The toolkit

-This fact gives us a convenient way to ``sketch'' symmetric tensors, and is the only result we will need about the symmetric subspace.
-Our method is based on the following lemma, which is proven using only Lemma~\ref{lemma:symmetric-subspace} and elementary algebra.
+Theorem~\ref{theorem:symmetric-subspace} gives us a convenient way to sketch symmetric tensors, and is the only result we will need about the symmetric subspace.
+The utility of Theorem~\ref{theorem:symmetric-subspace} is captured by the following statement, which is a corollary of the theorem.
+We state it as a ``lemma'' because it is treated as such for the rest of the paper.